npc137/justrestart.com/README.md

 Feel free to submit issues and enhancement requests!

+## For Mac Admins 🍎

+Managing a fleet of Macs that haven't been restarted since the last macOS update?
+Your users probably think "restart" is just a fancy button that does nothing!

+Check out [Renew](https://github.com/SecondSonConsulting/Renew) - a script that can help automate restarts across your Mac fleet.
+Because sometimes you need to be the parent who says "bedtime!" to hundreds of computers at once.

+*Warning: May cause sudden increases in user productivity and mysterious disappearances of "my computer is slow" tickets.*

 ## License

 This project is open source and available under the [MIT License](LICENSE).